Co-insurance is the percentage of the total vet bill your insurance company will reimburse you for on a claim to your pet health insurance.

 Wait, what’s a deductible?

 Good question.
 A deductible is one part of your participation in the cost of your claim.
-You choose this amount when purchasing your policy and have the option to increase it at any time, or decrease it once a year at your policy renewal.
+You choose this amount when purchasing your policy and have the opportunity to change it in the first 14 days after you purchase a policy, or at your policy’s annual renewal.
+Keep in mind that changes to your policy, including to your deductible, are subject to Underwriting approval.

 For this policy, the deductible is annual, which means it can be exhausted in one big claim, or met over multiple claims over the course of a year.
 (Btw, your deductible on a renters or homeowners insurance policy works pretty differently.
 You can learn about that here.)